CRL-UAI-2022/crl-uai-2022.github.io/content/schedule-format.md

     <em>All times according to Central European Summer Time (CEST).</em>
 </div>

+Unfortunately Alison Gopnik had to cancel her talk, we hope she can join us in some future occurrence of the workshop.

 ## Hybrid Format

 The workshop is part of UAI and as such registration to UAI is required to attend.